dotansimha/graphql-code-generator/website/docs/custom-codegen/contributing.md

 Go ahead to `website` directory and run the website using `yarn dev`.

-Your plugin page should be available in: `http://localhost:3000/plugins/my-plugin`
+Your plugin page should be available in `http://localhost:3000/plugins/my-plugin`

 ## 10. Add it to the live demo (optional)

-Our website has a live demo in the main page for most plugins, and you can add it there if you wish.
+Our website has a live demo on the main page for most plugins, and you can add it there if you wish.

 To add a new example to the live demo, start by making sure that your plugin package is available for the website: